zimejin/Deezer-App/README.md

 About
 -----------
 Deezer is an online music streaming service.
-It allows users to listen to music content from record labels, on various devices online or offline.
-This project aims to emulate UI and integrate the Deezer API and SDK to create a 'pseudo' deezer clone.
+It enables users to stream online.
+This project aims to engineer a UI and integrate the Deezer API and SDK to create a 'pseudo' deezer clone in Angular

 #Deezer UI